chkuendig/amphiro_oras_bluetooth_shower_hub/README.md

 - run `sudo python3 setup.py` to find out your showers mac address and create default **config.ini** for you.
 - run `./read_Ampiro_shower.sh` to start collecting data from your shower

+# HomeAssistant integration
+- Change the "mqtt_topic" in config.ini to provided HA value.
+This way provided configuration.yaml can be used as-is.
+- Enable MQTT Broker in your HomeAssistant installation.
+- Change MQTT-settings in config.ini to point into your HomeAssistant MQTT broker.
+- Use provided "home_assistant_example_configuration.yaml" in HomeAssistant.

 # Longer setup with explanations :)